Kwame0/SolidityStake/README.md

-# SolStake v1
+# SolidityStake v1
-## SolStake is a simple solidity scaffolding library for providing User Staking Data when Staking ERC20 or ETH to a Smart Contract
+## SolidityStake is a simple solidity scaffolding library for providing User Staking Data when Staking ERC20 or ETH to a Smart Contract

 ### Features Include